 “I know what you know,” I say.
 “The banking side is huge for us, though.
 The honchos in Honolulu.
 I think it involves a new solution to ward off global defaults on mortgages, a new code to protect against Default Swaps.
 To prevent, or at least soften another catastrophe like 2008.”

 “Wait until we land.
 Or until we get to our hotel.
 Man, a steak sounds really freaking good!”

 Suddenly, there’s a crack, like the sound of metal splintering, grinding.
 It is loud and near the wing by the window where we sit.

-I knew risk assumptions.
 Probabilities.
-I think about how we both accepted the astronomical odds that we go down in the ocean or get torn to pieces.
+I think how we both accepted the astronomical odds that we go down in the ocean or get torn to pieces.
 We accepted it, Laureen.
-Laws of physics now determine our fate.
+The laws of physics now determine our fate.